-History: After a trip to Italy in 1989, Karyn Korteling, owner of Pastabilities restaurant in Syracuse, was inspired to make her own version of tomato with tomatoes, olive oil, garlic, honey, chili pepper, and spice oil.
-Twenty-five years later, Hot Tom is still on the shelves in Central New York.
+About: After a trip to Italy in 1989, Karyn Korteling, owner of Pastabilities restaurant in Syracuse, was inspired to make her own version of tomato oil using tomatoes, olive oil, garlic, honey, chili pepper, and other spices.
+Twenty-five years later, Hot Tom is still on the shelves in Central New York today.

 Replaces: tomato-based sauces and dressings

-Store: in a dark and dry cupboard for 6-12 months
+In a dark and dry cupboard for 6-12 months.

 - The earliest recordings of infused oils date back to the 10th or 11th century.

 - Tomato oil was featured on Food Network’s Dinners, Drive-Ins, and Dives.
 Watch it here